-14. Risks Related to Any "Make-Whole" Premium Payable Pursuant to the First Lien Indenture or the Second Lien Indenture
+14. Risks rRelated to any "make whole" premium payable pursuant Any "Make-Whole" Premium Payable Pursuant to the First Lien Indenture or the Second Lien Indenture

 The First Lien Indenture and the Second Lien Indenture each set forth a so-called "make-whole" provision which, if enforceable, could result in an obligation to pay a premium pursuant to the First Lien Indenture or the Second Lien Indenture.
 The Debtors anticipate that the amount of any "make-whole" premium could be subject to negotiation and/or litigation between the Debtors and/or parties in interest.
 Accordingly, liability on account of any such "make-whole" premium could materially affect distributions available to holders of Allowed Claims under the Plan.